 Tools to Succeed

-- Lectures: The Equine Studies and Natural Sciences Departments work together to provide students with lectures that focus on relevant and current trends in veterinary medicine.
+Lectures: The Equine Studies and Science Department work together to provide students with basic concepts and also relevant and current trends in veterinary medicine.

-- Research: Success in the veterinary and animal science and industries means knowing how to research for answers to new obstacles.
+Research: Success in the veterinary and animal science and industries involves a familiarity with scientific research.
+Students work closely with faculty to design and conduct research projects for publication and presentation.

 Once you have completed our degree program you will be able to pursue a variety of animal related careers.